01-edu/public/subjects/chaikin/README.md

 - Add the ability to clear the screen and add new control points.

-- Make possible to drag the control points in real time.
+- Make it possible to drag the control points in real time.